hydroframe/SandTank/README.md

 Once the client as been built, the only required part for running the service is the content of the deploy directory which can be archived and shared for deploying such service in another location.

-The following set of commands can be used to capture the application.
+The following set of commands can be uÂsed to capture the application.

 ```sh
 cd ./deploy